-Given the high cost and complexity of pilot scale projects, Topic Area 2 recipients will undergo a phased approach, separated by a down-select process, as described below and depicted in the table below.

-Phase 1: Phase 1 will consist of a 12-24 month design work and experimental validation phase to verify prior scale data and readiness to proceed.
-Up to \$2,000,000 of federal funds will be made available for each Phase 1 project.
-A minimum of 20% cost share is required for Phase 1.
-DOE will conduct a down-select review between Phase 1 and the final design/construction/operation phase (Phase 2), also referred to as Critical Decision (CD) 2.4 The down-select decision will be made by DOE at the completion of the 12-24 month Phase 1 period.
-Project performance in Phase 1, as well as portfolio balance, availability of federal funding, and other factors will be considered in the down-select process.
-Please see Appendix H - Preliminary Design Requirements for a list of the criteria upon which EERE will evaluate Phase 1 projects.

-Phase 2: Only projects selected by DOE as a result of the down-select process will be eligible to receive additional Phase 2 funding, subject to the availability of future year federal appropriations.
-Successful down-select recipients will be permitted to proceed into the 42-48 month design/construction/operation phase (Phase 2).
-Phase 2 activities will be limited to a maximum of \$10,000,000 in federal share and recipients will be required to provide a minimum of 50% nonfederal cost share for all Phase 2 activities.
+Given the high cost and complexity of pilot-scale projects, selected applicants in Topic Area 1 will undergo a phased approach as depicted below in Table 2: Topic Area 1 Award Structure.
+Phase 1 will consist of a 24-month "Verification & Design Basis Definition" phase to verify prior-scale data and readiness to proceed.
+Up to \$3,000,000 of federal funds will be made available for each selected Phase 1 project.
+A minimum of 50% cost share is required for Phase 1.
+DOE will conduct a down-select review between Phase 1 and the final design/construction/operation phase (Phase 2), also referred to as Critical Decision (CD) 2.17 The down-select decision will be made by DOE at the completion of the 12 to 24-month Phase 1 period.
+Project performance in Phase 1, as well as portfolio balance, availability of funds, and other factors, will be considered in the down-select process.
+Please see Appendix I - Preliminary Design Requirements for a list of the criteria upon which EERE will evaluate Phase 1 projects.
+Only projects selected by DOE as a result of the down-select process will be eligible to receive additional Phase 2 funding, subject to future appropriations and availability of funds and be permitted to proceed into the 36-60 month design/construction/operation phase (Phase 2).